Heating with wood pellets: the question to ask before choosing this method of heating?

 The preparation of domestic hot water (simply called ECS thereafter) is a problem completely (or almost) independent of the problem of sizing the heating.

-Indeed: a boiler must run for the heating 4 to 8 months (depending on the region and the behavior of the inhabitants) in the year when it must provide constantly DHW.
-Therefore, the boiler can not be "theoretically" cut off during the summer months (just as with fuel oil), it will simply operate at reduced load.
-As we have seen, this may regulatory issues on a wood boiler (Acceptable on a pellet boiler but quasiement incompatible with a wood boiler).
+Indeed: a boiler must turn to the 4 heating 8 months (depending on the region and the behavior of the population) in the year when she must continuously provide the ECS.
+We can not cut "in theory" the boiler during the summer months (as for fuel oil), it will simply operate at reduced load.
+Now we have seen this can cause regulatory issues on a wood boiler (Acceptable on a pellet boiler but quasiement incompatible with a wood boiler).

 Over the year, the ECS energy needs are usually for families and average house about 20% heating needs.

 Also, generally, the pellet boilers have no integrated water heater.
 We must therefore prepare the ECS apart.

 Some boilers have a "summer" function.
 The boiler will then put in operation the DHW pump and regulates power to the minium.
 If this allows not consume any other source of energy for hot water, the boiler efficiency is greatly degraded, which does not seem to us very sensible.